-- view the material resources, their status and the BIOS configurations - interact with the server to turn it on, off and restart it - connect to the GCap via the CLI console
+- View the material resources, their status and the BIOS configurations - Interact with the server to turn it on, off and restart it - Connect to the GCap via the CLI console

-If a password error occurs, the protection system will be activated.
 To view the policy setting on the Gcap, use the show bruteforce-protection command.
-After a certain number of failures, the account will be locked.

 To unlock it: either wait, or use the system unlock command with a higher privilege level account.

-• Perform the network configuration (IP address of the iDRAC).
-Otherwise, use the Procedure for direct connection to the GCap to connect to the GCap.
+• Perform the network configuration (IP address of the iDRAC): otherwise, use the Procedure for direct connection to the GCap to connect to the GCap.